dWALIDb/SMALL_IDE_FOR_MY_RISCV_CPU/README.md

 &emsp;&emsp;&emsp;->src(copied from raylib version 5.5 and copy raygui header inside too!)

-This is kindof a project template for anyone that wants to use it.
+This is kindof a project template for anyone that wants to use it. make sure you build raylib using cmake and copy libraylib.a file into src folder of raylib then put all the folder in libs folder of this project.
+make sure you have C++ 17 too! good luck :)